bitovi/academy/src/typescript/6-interfaces.md

 ### Describing Functions

 We can also use interfaces to describe what a function is expected to return.
-The following sample shows a response congif Interface that should be returned by the ``securityCheck`` method.
+The following sample shows a ``ResponseConfig`` interface that should be returned by the ``securityCheck`` method.

 @sourceref ./6-6-functions.html
 @codepen